voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Any`

 A boolean for wether the hiera package should be managed.
-Default: false

 Default value: `$hiera::params::manage_package`